Clan Hamilton: 17th century and civil war

-The third Marquess, James Hamilton, 1st Duke of Hamilton was a staunch supporter of Charles I. Charles rewarded him with the dukedom in 1643, which made Hamilton the premier peer in Scotland.
+The third Marquess, James Hamilton, 1st Duke of Hamilton, was a staunch supporter of Charles I. Charles rewarded him with the dukedom in 1643, which made Hamilton the premier peer in Scotland.
 Hamilton led a royalist army into England but was defeated at the Battle of Preston (1648) by the Parliamentarians of Oliver Cromwell.
-Hamilton was later executed in 1649 at Whitehall shortly before the king met the same fate.
-Hamilton's brother, William Hamilton, 2nd Duke of Hamilton was also a brave soldier but was killed at the Battle of Worcester in 1651.
+Hamilton was later executed in 1649 at Whitehall, shortly before the king met the same fate.
+Hamilton's brother, William Hamilton, 2nd Duke of Hamilton, was also a brave soldier but was killed at the Battle of Worcester in 1651.
 The title passed to Anne Hamilton, 3rd Duchess of Hamilton, daughter of the first Duke.
 She was a woman of great intellect but she inherited estates heavily burdened by debt.
 Matters were made worse with her kinsman Hamilton, Earl of Abercorn, challenged her right to succeed to the title.
 Anne married William Douglas, 1st Earl of Selkirk (later Duke of Hamilton).
-Their son was James Hamilton, 4th Duke of Hamilton who was killed in a controversial duel in London in 1712.
+Their son was James Hamilton, 4th Duke of Hamilton, who was killed in a controversial duel in London in 1712.

 Seat of the chief

 Hamilton Palace in Hamilton, South Lanarkshire, had been the family's seat from the 13th century.
-Built by Duchess Anne, and her husband William Douglas, 3rd Duke of Hamilton, it had the distinction of being one of the largest non-royal palaces in Europe, reaching its greatest extent under the 10th and the 11th dukes in the mid nineteenth century.
+Built by Duchess Anne and her husband, William Douglas, 3rd Duke of Hamilton, it had the distinction of being one of the largest non-royal palaces in Europe, reaching its greatest extent under the 10th and 11th dukes in the mid nineteenth century.

 Excessive subsidence of the palace caused by the family's mines led to its condemnation and demolition in 1921.
 The 13th Duke then moved to Dungavel House, near Strathaven.
-This was where deputy-führer Rudolf Hess aimed to reach during his doomed peace mission to see the Douglas, 14th Duke of Hamilton in 1941.
+This was where deputy-führer Rudolf Hess aimed to reach during his doomed peace mission to see Douglas, 14th Duke of Hamilton, in 1941.

-In 1947, Dungavel was sold to the coal board, and then on to the government, who turned it into an open prison.
+In 1947, Dungavel was sold to the coal board, and then on to the government, which turned it into an open prison.
 Currently, it is the site of a controversial holding centre for asylum-seekers.

 The family moved to Lennoxlove House in East Lothian, which remains the residence of the current Duke.